This post may contain affiliate links. Please see our disclosure policy.

 ‘Baveuse’ is arguably the most important thing to remember when cooking an omelette.
 It is a French culinary term which refers to something that is juicy, moist, a little runny or just slightly undercooked.
 It is most often used to describe how dishes like baked custards and omelettes should be cooked to produce the ideal texture.
 In this salmon omelette recipe, you want the egg to be set underneath but still soft in the centre.

 For this recipe, I use cold-smoked salmon.
 Hot‑smoked salmon is cooked as it smokes at a higher temperature (and is delicious in salads), whereas cold-smoked salmon is placed away from the heat source (so it doesn’t receive too much heat) and has a longer curing time.
-You can add different flavours to smoked salmon, I recommend opting for a mild version for this recipe to let the other flavours come through.

 Ingredients